Insecure Deserialization

 3. Avoid Deserializing Untrusted Data

-One of the most effective ways to prevent insecure deserialization is to avoid deserializing any data from untrusted sources altogether.
+One of the most effective ways to prevent insecure deserialization is to avoid deserializing data from untrusted sources.
 If possible, keep deserialization processes within trusted boundaries.

 4. Implement Integrity Checks